 In October 2019, the CGRS announced a policy change on its website following an increase of arrivals from El Salvador.
-The CGRS stated this could be the result of the reigning perception that Salvadorians automatically receive international protection in Belgium, which would no(t) (longer) be the case.359 The result is that, whereas until mid-2019, more than 90% of requests for international protection were granted to Salvadorians, now less than 10% of applicants receive protection.
-The new Secretary of State Sammy Mahdi also made it a priority to send more people back to their country of origin.
-In this framework, during his first two months in office, some 120 applicants from El Salvador returned voluntarily after having received a negative result in their asylum procedure.360
+The CGRS stated this could be the result of the reigning perception that Salvadorians automatically receive international protection in Belgium, which would no(t) (longer) be the case.
+373 The result is that, whereas until mid-2019, more than 90% of requests for international protection were granted to Salvadorians, now less than 10% of applicants receive protection.

-On 5 November 2020, the CALL aligned its case law with the CGRS policy in three judgments rendered in Unified Chambers.361 The CALL acknowledged that government protection in El Salvador is not always available or effective, but is nevertheless not absent either.
+On 5 November 2020, the CALL aligned its case law with the CGRS policy in three judgments rendered in United Chambers.374 The CALL acknowledged that government protection in El Salvador is not always available or effective, but is nevertheless not absent either.
 The standard of proof to demonstrate the lack of efficient government protection is therefore low, but should nonetheless be provided in every individual case.

 Furthermore, it ruled that the situation in El Salvador - though precarious and riddled with targeted violence - is not one of "indiscriminate violence" as defined in art.
 15 (c) of the Qualification Directive as a condition to grant subsidiary protection.
-A fear for a return to El Salvador is in itself not sufficient to grant an applicant protection in Belgium according to the CALL.
-Only in specific individual circumstances can that suffice to be granted asylum.
-However, in three judgements rendered on 25 January 2021, the CALL annulled the decisions of the CGRS refusing international protection to Salvadorian applicants, stating that the country information about the risk for Salvadorians upon return to their country after having left because of extortion by the gangs, is too general and does not allow a concrete assessment of the precise risk incurred by these applicants upon return.362
+Concerning an individual fear for persecution or serious harm by the organised criminal groups, the CALL ruled that (1) there is no general risk for all Salvadorians returning after having abandoned the country and (2) a fear of extortion upon return is, in itself, not sufficiently grave to grant the applicant protection in Belgium.
+Specific individual circumstances have to be evaluated on a case-by-case bases for a positive decision to be issued.
+In three judgements rendered on 25 January 2021, the CALL further refined its case-law for what concerns cases in which the applicants had been the victim of extortion accompanied by death-threats by the gangs.
+This raised the question as to possible repercussions towards the applicants upon return.
+The CALL found that the available country information did not allow to sufficiently assess the precise risk incurred by Salvadorians upon return after having left because of extortion by the gangs.
+It annulled the decisions taken by the CGRS, ordering further research on this matter.375